gorbsworld/gkf-portfolio/samples/02-create-github-pages-website/README.md

 If your default branch is `master`, replace `main` with `master`.

+> ### 🔐 Important: GitHub now requires a Personal Access Token (PAT)

+> GitHub no longer accepts account passwords for Git operations over HTTPS.
+> If Git asks you for a password when running `git push`, you must use a **Personal Access Token (PAT)** instead of your GitHub password.

+> To create a PAT:
+1. Go to GitHub → Settings → Developer settings → Personal access tokens
+2. Choose “Tokens (classic)”
+3. Generate a token with the `repo` scope
+4. Copy the token (you won’t be able to see it again)
+5. When Git asks for your password, paste the token instead

+> Your GitHub username stays the same; only the password is replaced with the token.

 > **Screenshot Placeholder:** Terminal with `git add`, `git commit`, `git push`

 ---